-on Vaishakha Shukla Chaturdashi marks the birth of Lord Narasimha, the Fourth or Avatar or Incarnation of Lord Vishnu as half-man and half-lion who descended to vanquish the demonic King Hiranyakashapu.
+Narasimha Jayanti (28th April, 2018 Saturday) on Vaishakha Shukla Chaturdashi marks the birth of Lord Narasimha, the Fourth or Avatar or Incarnation of Lord Vishnu as half-man and half-lion who descended to vanquish the demonic King Hiranyakashapu.
 On this day, people fast and engage in devotional service to Lord Narasimha.
-The Vaishakha Shukla Chaturdashi starts at 11:16 PM on May 8 and ends at 01:07 AM on May 10.
+The Vaishakha Shukla Chaturdashi starts at 07:12 AM on April 28 (Saturday) and ends at 06:37 AM on April 29.

 Puja Vidhi: What to do on Narasimha Jayanti?